-This process requires the completion of the GCCISD Dual Credit Registration Packet with all required signatures.
-A student will not be eligible for high school credit if a GCCISD Dual Credit Registration Packet was not completed, with all required signatures, in advance of enrolling in the college course.
-This includes dual credit courses taken during the summer months and after school hours.
+This process requires the completion of the GCCISD Dual Credit Registration Process with all required signatures.
+A student will not be eligible for high school credit if a GCCISD Dual Credit Registration was not completed, with all required signatures, in advance of enrolling in the college course.
+This includes dual credit courses taken during the summer months and outside school bell schedule.

-Dual credit courses taken outside of regular high school hours (evening, summer school, etc.) will not count towards academic class rank.
+Dual credit courses taken outside of regular high school bell schedule hours (evening, summer school, etc.) will not count towards academic class rank.

-Each semester certain classes are offered for dual credit between Impact Early College High School, Stuart Career Tech High School, and other higher educational institutions.
-Students must be eligible to take the course though the college entrance exam scores and must have completed the Apply Texas online college application.
+Each semester certain classes are offered for dual credit. - Students must be eligible to take the course though the college entrance exam scores and must have completed the Apply Texas online college application.
 Students and parents must sign a copy of the student's degree plan before enrolling in dual credit courses.
 Degree plans will be provided by the school counselor.
 Please refer to the student's degree plan regarding Dual Credit courses at ECHS.